hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 to the nanosecond or picosecond level.

-HAPI metadata (in the `info` header for a dataset) allows a server to specify where time stamps fall within the measurement window.
+HAPI metadata (in the `info` header for a dataset) allows a server to specify where timestamps fall within the measurement window.
 The `timeStampLocation` attribute for a dataset is an enumeration with possible values of `begin`, `center`, `end`, or `other`.
 This attribute is optional, but the default value is `center`, which refers to the exact middle of the measurement window.
 If the location of